CASR: A Robust Cyclic Framework for Arbitrary Large-Scale Super-Resolution with Distribution Alignment and Self-Similarity Awareness: Experiments

 \subsubsection{Experiments on Real-World Datasets}

 Table~\ref{table:real-world-large} presents the evaluation results on real-world datasets using no-reference metrics.
 Our approach consistently achieves superior perceptual quality.
-On the RealSR dataset at the $\times30$ scale, it outperforms the second-best method, IDM, by 34.1\%, 6.5\%, and 9.5\% in MUSIQ, NIQE, and PI, respectively, demonstrating strong generalization capability.
-As shown in Fig.~\ref{fig:real}, on real-world datasets, \emph{LIIF+DCM} and \emph{CiaoSR+DCM} fail to recover sharp edges and produce noticeable blocky artifacts in the second set of images.
-Similarly, LINF and BFSR struggle to reconstruct crisp edges, while IDM and Kim et.al. still generate severe blocky artifacts.
-In contrast, our method not only reconstructs realistic whisker textures but also effectively restores the structural integrity of the tower top.
+On the RealSR dataset at the $\times30$ scale, it outperforms the second-best method, IDM, by 34.1\%, 6.5\%, and 9.5\% in MUSIQ, NIQE, and PI, respectively.
+As shown in Fig.~\ref{fig:real}, baselines produce blocky artifacts or blurry edges, while CASR faithfully reconstructs fine textures and structural details.